theo-lq/Stacking/README.md

 # Stacking
  Implementation of the Stacking method for both regression and classification.

 To use it, define for each layer a list of models you want to use.
 Then create a list to put all these layers in order.
-For example, if we consider you already have your $X$ and $y$ matrix/vector :
+For example, if we consider you already have your *X* and *y* matrix/vector :

  ```python
  from sklearn.model_selection import train_test_split